naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_acl20/README.md

 - A Graph-based Coarse-to-fine Method for Unsupervised Bilingual Lexicon Induction
 - A Joint Neural Model for Information Extraction with Global Features
+- Bridging the Structural Gap Between Encoding and Decoding for Data-To-Text Generation
 - Breaking Through the 80\% Glass Ceiling: Raising the State of the Art in Word Sense Disambiguation by Incorporating Knowledge Graph Information
 - A Novel Graph-based Multi-modal Fusion Encoder for Neural Machine Translation
 - Amalgamation of protein sequence, structure and textual information for improving protein-protein interaction identification